-Nobody wants to stand in front of a landmark and google it for a long time (if one knows at all what to google).
+Nobody wants to stand in front of a landmark and google it for a long time (if one knows at all that to google).
 Selecting checkboxes for the right language is just as cumbersome as landing on the home page of the tourism destination.

 If you want to know something specific, then immediately!
 Nobody has time and patience on the phone.
-Either it goes fast, or the user is away, before he arrived.
+Either it goes fast, or the user is away before he arrived.

 For this purpose, xamoom has firmly integrated locations and objects into its location CMS.
 This ensures that the right information is always delivered in the right place and in the right language.
 If so, the user is offered exactly the information he needs – and even before he knows he needs it.
 In order to spread such information as widely as possible,